lesageethan/Silver-VoiceBot/README.md

 A voice-controlled Discord Bot, based off of code from XianHaiC.

+This bot is no longer being developed due to lack of interest and difficult bug-fixing.
+Please contact me if you have any questions, but I will no longer be fixing or improving the code.

 To test the bot, use the test discord server: https://discord.gg/QCR2nkb

 ## Improvements